 Wondering what will be offered next semester?
 Looking for a CRN for registration?
 Need to know which books you need for a class?
 Check out our online course schedule.

-An introduction to the preparation and use of financial accounting information.
+Introduces the preparation and use of financial accounting information.
 Course includes preparation and analysis of financial statements and related disclosures.

-An introduction to the internal use of accounting information to plan, control and evaluate the activities of business organizations.
+Introduces the internal use of accounting information to plan, control and evaluate the activities of business organizations.
 Course emphasizes problem solving and decision making for manufacturing and service enterprises.

 Focuses on how economists explain the behavior of individuals, how markets direct activities and the policy implications that flow from economic analysis.
 Emphasis is less on the development of theories and more on the application of theories.
 Course examines how developments in other fields, most notably evolutionary psychology, have affected microeconomics.
-Prerequisite: MTH at 1000 level or permission of instructor.

 The objective of this course is to learn how to make sound investing decisions.
 Students study the different types of investments available, the markets they are traded in and the sources of information that are available to investors.
 We then examine the relationship between risk and return, techniques for valuing securities and the construction and management of portfolios.
-Prerequisite: FIN 3420.

 The course explores advanced finance concepts including corporate decision making involving the issuance of debt and equity securities, dividend and stock policies, evaluation of a corporation's governance and ownership structures and analysis of mergers and acquisitions.
 Students will be required to complete a financial analysis term project of a publicly traded corporation.
 Prerequisite: FIN 3420.